 The Calibration Setup page allows a user to choose between user-defined and system-defined calibrators.
 It is STRONGLY recommended to choose the system-defined option; the observatory will ensure that suitable calibrators are used.
-If user-defined calibration is chosen, the reasons why and the choice of calibrators must be described in the Technical Justification node.
+If user-defined calibration is chosen, the reasons why and the choice of calibrators must be described in the Technical Justification node (Section 5.3.6).

 When user-defined calibration is specified, a table appears in which the calibration sources can be added, deleted or edited.
 The initial list of calibrators describes the default calibration scheme for ALMA projects and appear in the approximate order in which they will be executed.
-There are three pointing observations and these are associated with the calibration that appears below them i.e. the first pointing is for the amplitude calibrator.